5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Take the plastic wrap and wrap it around the basketball about twice

-Once wrapped, cut the plastic wrap with your scissors.
-Finally, use your hands to smooth it out so it hugs the basketball tightly.
+Cut the plastic wrap with your scissors, then use your hands to smooth it so it hugs the ball tightly.

 Cut the plastic wrap with your scissors and use your hands to smooth it out

-Similarly, wrap a few more layers of plastic wrap to ensure no part of the surface is missed.
+Wrap a few more layers to ensure no area of the ball surface is exposed.

 wrap a few more layers of plastic wrap to ensure no part of the surface is missed